Comics project: Supporting investigation

 When I realized J had taken his interest in Calvin & Hobbes to a whole new level, and I thought it might translate into an interesting project, the first thing I did was support what he was already doing.

 Next he asked for a special desk just for drawing comics.
-We already have a table set aside for drawing in our art studio (though that's way out in the barn) and he already has a regular desk.
+We already have a table set aside for drawing in our art studio (though that’s way out in the barn) and he already has a regular desk.
 I suggested maybe we could just outfit his desk for drawing.
 He was perfectly amenable to this plan, and together we cleaned it off and found the materials he said he needed — pens, markers, pencils, etc., a stack of paper, his comics sketchbook, and his C&H books.
+(Note: Later on, when this project was showing some staying power, we did create a new drawing space in his room.)

 The trip to the library yielded two Peanuts books (found by Jack) that included interviews and essays by Charles Schulz: Charlie Brown, Snoopy, and Me (out of print) and Happy Birthday, Charlie Brown: Celebrating 30 Years… (also out of print).
 Both books include Charles Schulz’s stories about the comic strip and its characters.